CaptainCodeUK/Storyworks-Workspace-Releases/README.md

 # Writer
-Public release artefacts for the Writer applications
+Public releases for StoryWriter - A desktop application for creative writers